swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 ~~~
 {: .output}

-A variable is analoguous to a sticky note with a name written on it:
+A variable is analogous to a sticky note with a name written on it:
-assigning value to a variable is like putting that sticky note on a particular value.
+assigning a value to a variable is like putting that sticky note on a particular value.

 ![Variables as Sticky Notes](../fig/python-sticky-note-variables-01.svg)